reasonml-old/reason-react/documentation.md

   | Some r => (ReactRe.refToJsObj r)##someMethod 1 2 3 /* I solemnly swear that I am up to no good */
   };
 ```

+If you're attaching `ref` on a DOM component, the type of the ref in the ref callback is `DOM.element`.
+See [Working with DOM](#working-with-dom) below for usage.

+### Working with DOM

+The `ReactDOMRe` module below exposes an unsafe `domElementToObj`.
+That's all you need.
+Alternatively, we have experimental DOM bindings at [reason-js](https://github.com/BuckleTypes/reason-js).

 ## ReactDOM